 - Live within the DMLL boundary (to check if you do, please go to the Little League Address Locator

-- Have played for DMLL last year
+- Were eligible and played for DMLL last Spring season

-What do I need to do to register with the league and specifically for the 2020 Spring Season?
+What do I need to do to register with the league and specifically for the 2022 Spring Season?

 What Are The Registration Fees For the Season?

-Yes, there are discounts for multiple children; each child beyond the first received a $30 discount.
+Are there discounts if I register more than one player?
+Yes, there are discounts for multiple children; each child beyond the first received a $25 discount.

 Do you provide a refund if we cancel our child's registration?

-Depending on the players Little League Age we have restricted the levels our players can participate at.
+Depending on the player's Little League Age we have restricted the levels our players can participate at.
 Our goal is to keep our players within a grade or two of each other.
 This does occasionally result in the need to change the level a parent has registered a player, along with sometimes a change in the fee that was charged.
 Our focus is on player development in all our divisions.
 If you have concerns about what level is best for your player please contact our Player Agent after you have reviewed our documents regarding divisions of play.
 If you want them to play down please complete our questionnaire/waiver regarding having your player participate at a level lower than what is stated in our guidelines.

 When Will Evaluations Be Held?

 Evaluations are planned to be held on January 8, at Ashley Falls.
 They will last approximately 25 minutes and will be arranged in groupings of about 15 players alphabetically and by Little League Player age.
 Specific about the event will be on the league website about one week before the event.